IPNL-CMS/MttTools/README.md

 myWorkingDir> git clone git@github.com:IPNL-CMS/MttTools.git
 ```

 You can see that the directory "plotIt" is empty.
-Retrieve the code from the corresponding sub-repository as showed below:
+Retrieve the code from the corresponding sub-repository as shown below:

 ```bash
 myWorkingDir> cd MttTools